 “First round to Bar Bilbainos by two games to one,” announced David.

 The hotel narrowly won the second round.
 In the third, the decider for the match was between me and Miguel.
-Now I was back to my usual form, hammering treble twenty with each dart.
+Now, I was back to my usual form, hammering treble twenty with each dart.

 “One hundred and eighty,” shouted David.
 “Leaving Robin with one hundred and seventy for a nine-dart finish.